Have Your Say

 • Can the road lines in king George V avenue please be repainted.
 Most of the lines are either completely invisible or very faded.
 In particular the lines between the elwick roundabout and Terry street.
 The ones at the traffic lights are disgraceful

-Christine asked about 2 months ago
+Christine asked 6 months ago

 Hi Christine,